knargcr/foregroundServiceBug/README.md

 You can reproduce the crash following the steps below:

 - Open app
-- Click start service button (Service starts)
+- Click to open the drawer
-- Kill the app (Service continues running)
+- Kill the app
-- Reopen app
+- Close the drawer by clicking outside
+- You won’t be able to open it again
 - Kill the app again
 - Crash!